How to open a business bank account in the United States

 Most businesses will also need to make international money transfers to pay suppliers or employees based overseas.
 Your bank will offer this service, but it might not be the best deal available.
 If you plan on making an international money transfer, then pay special attention to the fees applied.
 These may be fixed fees or a percentage of the amount transferred.

 Instead of a transparent, up-front fee, you might find that your bank’s profit is rolled into a poor exchange rate.
-If your bank applies an exchange rate which is worse than the real, mid-market rate, then you lose out as the true cost of your transfer is higher than it needs to be.
+If your bank applies an exchange rate which is worse than the mid-market rate, then you lose out as the true cost of your transfer is higher than it needs to be.

 To make sure your bank isn’t taking an extra cut, you can use an online currency converter to check the actual value of your money before you transfer internationally.
-You can also use Wise Business to get the real mid-market rate on international transfers.
+You can also use Wise Business to get the mid-market rate on international transfers.

 Sources: